 A threat vector or attack vector is the path that a hacker uses to get the ransomware - malicious malware intended to hold data hostage until a ransom is paid - on your computer network (well, hopefully not your computer network).
 In other words, attack vectors are the way hackers establish their presence on a device or network.

 But how do cybercriminals decide which threat vector to use?
 Ransomware attack vectors are selected based on the particular vulnerabilities of a given network.
 These cybersecurity vulnerabilities are called attack surfaces.
 So, once an agile hacker figures out the weakness of the IT infrastructure, they deploy the malware through the appropriate attack vector.

 As we’re about to see, threat vectors are many and versatile.
 And when it comes to digital security, companies are like boats punctured with lots of little holes that allow water to seep through.
-The data security team has their work cut out for them - they have to keep plugging up the old holes, but at the same time, new ones develop.
+The data security team has their work cut out for them - they have to keep plugging up the old holes, while at the same time, new ones are punctured.

-This is not least of all because hackers develop new, creative malware and methods for an attack.
+This is not least of all because hackers are always developing new, creative malware and methods of attack.
 The types of ransomware and ransomware attack vectors vary from ones that require highly specialized tech knowledge to ones that employ plain old human manipulation.